 Other Asian nations have them as well, as do several Middle East and Gulf countries, Australia, the United Kingdom, and many others.

 A VPN can help you access blocked sites by routing your connection via a server in a different country.
-Most VPN companies have servers around the world, so your visit bypasses the filter in whatever country you’re in, and appears to come from (eg) Canada or Sweden instead.
+Most VPN companies have servers around the world, so your visit bypasses the filter in whatever country you’re in and appears to come from (eg) Canada or Estonia instead.

 This also works for websites that work differently (or not at all) based on where you’re accessing them from.
 If a site you want to visit is only accessible from a specific country, you can set your VPN to a server within that country, and voilà, you’re in.